jordans-code/Fairy-Ring/README.md

 <a name="qol"></a>
 ### Quality of life
 * Ability to hide gardens which do not currently contain food.
-* Ability to automatically complete minigames.
+* Ability to automatically complete minigames and Magical Mushrooms.
 * Ability to click a plant directly to water it.
 * Ability to set a custom message to automatically type on every visited garden (you will still have to hit "post").
 * Wildlife pages now have two additional buttons: